Volume, Outcomes, and Cost of Patient Care

 Demand Exceeds Transplant Volume

-Lung transplantation is widely considered the only cure for many end-stage pulmonary diseases.
-Patient demand for lung transplantation is strong and the current procedural volume is insufficient.
-The waiting lists represent only a small fraction of the true demand, and transplant programs cannot provide lungs to all patients who would benefit from the procedure.
-The situation will grow worse in the future as demand for lung transplantation grows.
+Heart transplantation is widely considered the only long-term cure for end-stage heart failure.
+Demand for heart transplantation is strong and growing -- the waiting lists represent only a small fraction of the patients who would benefit from the procedure.
+However, transplant programs cannot meet patient demand, leaving many to die on the waiting list.

 Outcomes Can Be Improved

 Those patients fortunate enough to receive a heart transplant generally experience substantial survival and quality of life benefits.
 That said, the procedure is not without risks.
 Despite medical advances over the past two decades, post-transplant mortality and complication rates, particularly within the first year after transplant, remain significant.
 Over the next decade, aging donor and recipient populations and increasing waiting times will strain patient outcomes even further.

 Delayed Treatment and Complications are Costly

 The costs of managing and treating critically-ill patients awaiting heart transplantation and the costs of caring for patients recovering from post-transplant complications are staggering.

 One of the factors contributing to these difficulties is the current method of heart preservation: cold storage.